magento/devdocs/src/guides/v2.4/release-notes/open-source-2-4-1.md

 <!--- MC-34153-->

 *  Shoppers can now change the number of orders that are displayed per page when the Orders list spans multiple pages.
-Previously, Magento displayed this message when you navigated to the last page of orders and tried to change the number of orders displayed per page: `You have placed no orders`.
+Previously, Magento displayed the following message when the shopper navigated to the last page of orders and tried to change the number of orders displayed per page: `You have placed no orders`.
 This was a known issue for Magento 2.4.0.

 <!--- MC-35020-->